Bucky-Cheng/HSI_LSTM_Baseline/README.md

 Can not good to predict the turning point, so if predict 10 days price, if one day mistake the turning point, the prediction is far from real price.

-Still looking for the solution...
+Still looking for the solution....

 # Future